CasperThePancake/PAPE2D/README.md

 ### Being worked on
 (For the next update)

-- Heavy optimizations (since 13/08/2026)
+- Automatic sprite stretch to fit AABB (since 23/08/2026)
+- Settings to toggle in both World and PhysicsLoop (since 23/08/2026)

 ### Planned features
 (In order of planned importance)

-- Automatic sprite stretch to fit AABB
-- Settings to toggle in both World and PhysicsLoop
 - Body sleeping to weaken numerical drift
 - Z-ordering for sprite rendering
 - Area Of Effect objects for more control over forces/attributes per world area